-In addition, as with other software contracts, there must to be warranties from the vendor, such as one warranting that it owns the rights to the code it will be developing and selling to the purchaser.
-There should also be some kind of software escrow provision allowing the purchaser to gain access to the code should the vendor file for bankruptcy or go out of business.
+In addition, as with other software contracts, there must be warranties from the vendor, such as one warranting that it owns the rights to the code it will be developing and selling to the purchaser.
+There should also be some software escrow provision allowing the purchaser to gain access to the code should the vendor file for bankruptcy or go out of business.
 These are just a couple of examples.
 There are many others.

 The tricky issue with contracts and agile development stems from the iterative process and the intentional lack of documentation regarding the scope of work or the performance characteristics of the product being purchased.